 Her 1st E.P.
 Everyone in Small Doses, was released in Melbourne in May 2015.
 The E.P. was described as a memoir of her time living in London from 2011.
 A time where she remembers ‘running fast’ in pursuit of chasing aspirations, dreams and a constant feeling of having to ‘make up for lost time’.
 Her lyrics from ‘The everyone in small doses’ track off the EP describes a very strong love yet, turbulent relationship with the UK.
 Both emotionally and spiritually.
 The beauty of finding warmth, solace and true lifelong connections with friends in a city which was at times brutally cold and overwhelming.

-Sonia is currently preparing for recording her second E.P.
-Pink moon, due to be released in later this year October 2018.
-She describes this E.P as the one derived from many tears, post relationships ending.
+Sonia released her first Album: ‘UNRESOLVED’ in November 2019… She describes this Album as one derived from many tears, post relationships ending.
 The juggle of dealing with accumulated grief-loss and the transformation of this process into the art of healing and finding one self again on new fresh ground with fresh perspectives.
-The title ‘Pink moon’ is the analogy reflecting significance of self love and a ‘new era’, cycle or reference point in her life.
-Coming out of a very emotional time in early 2017; the music will have very honest, raw and moving piano sketches collaborating with haunting deep cello tones and soulful soprano voices.
+The first track of the album: ‘Pink moon’ is the analogy reflecting the significance of self love and a ‘new era’/cycle or reference point in her life.
+Coming out of very challenging times in recent years the music will have very honest, raw and moving piano sketches collaborating with haunting deep cello tones and soulful soprano voices.

-Another song which will be on the E.P. is ‘Syria’.
+Another song on the Album is ‘Syria’.
 This featured instrumental is a reflection of the polarising times we live in.
 The stories behind the piano notes symbolise the ancestral lineages, untold grief surfacing, archetypal patterns waiting for release and healing.
 Final track ‘Unresolved’; is a memoir of honouring relationships ending prematurely and as she quotes in one of her songs ‘Sometimes no closure is the only closure we ever get’ and finding peace within this process.